North Korea to convene new assembly on March 22 to consider constitutional revision, KCNA says

 Sign up now: Get insights on Asia's fast-moving developments

-SEOUL, March 17 - North Korea's newly elected Supreme People's Assembly will convene its first session on March 22 to deliberate on a constitutional revision and on the implementation of a five-year national policy plan, state news agency KCNA said on Tuesday.
+SEOUL – North Korea’s newly elected Supreme People’s Assembly will convene its first session on March 22 to deliberate on a constitutional revision and on the implementation of a five-year national policy plan, state news agency KCNA said on March 17.

 The assembly legislates and manages policies in all areas of government, but its approval is only a formality for measures decided by the ruling Workers’ Party, which holds ultimate power.